Trewaters/SifuTrewaters/practice/signIn.md

+- 5/7/2017 Beautiful morning in the East Bay!
+Making my post before I forget. [ Day 7 of 30 ]
 - 5/6/2017 Boom!
 Making it happen.
 Got to work on a small emergency job. [ Day 6 of 30 ]
 - 5/5/2017 Almost missed this.
 Happy Cinco De Mayo!
 I woke up later than I really wanted to.
 I am making this post after work.
 Thank goodness it is getting done but sleeping in isn't an option.
 If I want more sleep I need to go to be earlier.
 At least for the next 30 days. [ Day 5 of 30 ]
 - 5/4/2017 Yesterday I got a call from an old client for help.
 Looking at the application I created for them I forgot how much I have accomplished.
 That was years ago and it still works great for them.
 You need to remind yourself sometimes of your accomplishments.
 They feel I can move the earth and sky.
 I feel like I am not as good as I want to be.
 Too funny :laughing: [ Day 4 of 30 ]